PeterKnego/LeanEngine-Server/README.md

 License
 -------

-Licensed under GNU Lesser General Public License v3.
+Example server application is licensed under BSD-style license.

+Server library is licensed under LGPL v3.

-For more info see http://www.gnu.org/licenses/lgpl.html
+For more info see License.txt in root directory.